awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

    }
    ```

-   *sns\-topic\-arn* represents the ARN of the existing Amazon Simple Notification Service \(Amazon SNS\) topic to use to send Amazon Simple Notification Service notifications, in the format of `arn:aws:sns::account-id:sns-topic-name.` For example: `arn:aws:sns::123456789012:my-sns-topic`\.
+   *sns\-topic\-arn* represents the ARN of the existing Amazon Simple Notification Service \(Amazon SNS\) topic to use to send Amazon SNS notifications, in the format of `arn:aws:sns::account-id:sns-topic-name.` For example: `arn:aws:sns::123456789012:my-sns-topic`\.

 1. Choose **Review policy**\.